Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 ### 3.1.3 Local file system

+Follow the steps below to deploy the landing zone locally.
+If you want to hook it up to you custom version control system, follow their documentation on how to that.

+#### 3.1.3.1 Bicep

+1. Ensure you have the latest versions of the [AZ PowerShell Module](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell) and [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) installed.
+1. Open a new PowerShell Core (pwsh) terminal or use the one you already have open.
+1. Navigate to the directory shown in the `module_output_directory_path` output from the bootstrap.
+1. Login to Azure using `Connect-AzAccount`.
+1. (Optional) Examine the `./scripts/deploy-local.ps1` to understand what it is doing.
+1. Run `./scripts/deploy-local.ps1`.
+1. A what if will run and then you'll be prompted to check it and run the deploy.
+1. Type `yes` and hit enter to run the deploy.
+1. The ALZ will now be deployed, this may take some time.

+#### 3.1.3.2 Terraform

 1. Open a new PowerShell Core (pwsh) terminal or use the one you already have open.
 1. Navigate to the directory shown in the `module_output_directory_path` output from the bootstrap.
 1. If you choose to deploy the bootstrap resources in Azure, then you will need to navigate to the Azure Portal and find you storage account.